 Use Offline Methods to Collect Emails

 Don’t neglect traditional, offline methods of email collection.
 Set up stations in your physical store or at events where employees can collect visitor information.
 Offering incentives, such as freebies or special discounts, can encourage people to sign up.

 You can use the more traditional pen and paper combo or have the visitors directly input their information on a computer or tablet.
 This method works well during events such as expos and conferences.

 If you lack the time or writing skills for email marketing, consider enlisting the help of professional service providers.
 Many agencies offer content writing, lead generation, and other services that can support your email marketing efforts.
 Additionally, various digital platforms and tools, such as Smaily, can help you create and send professional emails with ease.

 When searching for agencies or freelancers to assist you with your email marketing campaigns, consider partnering with those who specialize in your industry.
 This approach can help you to improve the quality and relevance of your content.
 For instance, if you’re promoting a new customer financing option via email, consider working with writers specializing in financial topics.
 You can use their expertise to create content that resonates with your target audience.

 Set Up a Referral Program

 Another great source of emails for your list is your previous customers.
-After all, they’ve already had the chance to experience your services, and if you did well, they may already be motivated to further suggest your services to their friends and family.
+After all, they’ve already had the chance to experience your services.
+And if you did well, they might already be motivated to further suggest your services to their friends and family.
 Add to that motivation by offering rewards, like discounts or freebies, in exchange for successful referrals.